 Nothing else is added!

-Next time you have a cough that requires the help of an expectorant, why don’t you try SSKI?
+Next time you need a cough expectorant, why don’t you try SSKI?

 No doubt, when you ask your doctor for a script for this simple remedy, you will get a very quizzical look!